sebastianj0nes/front-end-index/README.md

 Launch the website.
 No installation required.
-Built for viewing on computer.
+Built for viewing on computer, mobile use will be deployed after main website is finished.

 ## Usage